kevinjalbert/kevinjalbert.github.io/source/articles/2017-08-31-self-improvement-accountability-and-transparency.md

 Ideally I want to do this so that I am more transparent in what I'm doing (on a finer-level), but also accountable in what I'm setting out for myself.
 A side bonus is having an archive of data (although probably not in an ideal format -- maybe I'll make some kind of JSON as the raw data for each update haha).

-It would be sick to pull something like [Stephen Wolfream's Personal Analytics](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/), although that seems like quite a system he had put together.
+It would be sick to pull something like [Stephen Wolfram's Personal Analytics](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/), although that seems like quite a system he had put together.

 # Now Page